Up to 35% off Raised Beds

 Ensuring your plants have enough light is extremely important.

-Most hydrangeas love partial sun, more specifically morning sun and afternoon shade.
-Hydrangea paniculata loves to be out in the sun for six hours or more.
-If you are in a warmer climate your hydrangea would strongly benefit from some afternoon shade to prevent too much water loss.
+Most hydrangeas love partial sun.
+More specifically, morning sun and afternoon shade.
+Hydrangea paniculata, however, thrives in full sun and can handle six hours or more of direct sunlight.
+In warmer climates, providing some afternoon shade is ideal to help prevent excessive water loss.

 Choose Your Spot Carefully